HeyShafty/Area/README.md

 ![image](https://user-images.githubusercontent.com/44638280/109786257-45a82a80-7c0d-11eb-899c-9dc23f803bff.png)

 ## Services:
-Here are all the diiferent actions/reactions that you can use:
+Here are all the different actions/reactions that you can use:
 - Outlook:
   - Reception of a new email.
   - Send an email.